-Record Retention Basics for Healthcare Practices
+Record Retention Basics for Chiropractic Practices

 Chiropractic practices generate and maintain many different types of records, including patient health records and business records.
 These records help each organization maintain critical information and deliver quality services and care.